 Yarn is forever, but yarns, sadly, come and go.
-Some of my favorite Steady Eddie brands and yarn lines are Brown Sheep, Halcyon Signature, and Louet’s Euroflax and Gems.
+Some of my favorite Steady Eddie brands and yarn lines are Brown Sheep and Halcyon Signature line.
 Inevitably, though, you come across a project in a yarn that has been discontinued.

 An overwhelming number of respondents to the last survey I sent out, said that not knowing much about yarn kept them from weaving more.
 Many weavers mentioned specifically the challenge they have with making yarn substitutions, or that they only have big box stores nearby to shop for yarn and they were reluctant to shop online because they couldn’t see the yarn.
 When looking to substitute one yarn for another, I look at matching three factors: size, content, and style.